manuelstofer/json-pointer/Readme.md

 ### .remove(object, pointer)

-Removes an attribute of object referenced by pointer
+Removes an attribute of object referenced by pointer.

 ```Javascript
 var obj = {